MicrosoftDocs/fabric-docs/docs/data-engineering/tutorial-lakehouse-introduction.md

    * [Create a Fabric workspace](tutorial-lakehouse-get-started.md).
    * [Create a lakehouse](tutorial-build-lakehouse.md).
    * [Ingest data](tutorial-lakehouse-data-ingestion.md), [transform data](tutorial-lakehouse-data-preparation.md), and load it into the lakehouse.
-You can also explore the OneLake, OneCopy of your data across lakehouse mode and SQL endpoint mode.
+You can also explore the OneLake, OneCopy of your data across lakehouse mode and SQL analytics endpoint mode.
-   * Connect to your lakehouse using TDS/SQL endpoint and [Create a Power BI report using DirectLake](tutorial-lakehouse-build-report.md) to analyze sales data across different dimensions.
+   * Connect to your lakehouse using the SQL analytics endpoint and [Create a Power BI report using DirectLake](tutorial-lakehouse-build-report.md) to analyze sales data across different dimensions.
    * Optionally, you can orchestrate and schedule data ingestion and transformation flow with a pipeline.

 1. [Clean up resources](tutorial-lakehouse-clean-up.md) by deleting the workspace and other items.